jSieber7/ai-assistant/docs/secure-settings-guide.md

 If you're migrating from .env files:

-1. Open the Settings tab in the Gradio interface
+1. Configure settings programmatically through the secure settings API
-2. Navigate to each configuration section
+2. Each configuration section can be accessed through the API
 3. Enter your API keys and settings
 4. Use the validation buttons to test your configurations
 5. Save each section